 The Creative Edge of Collecting: The “Nothing” of William Davies King

-Professor King’s course, Collectors and Collecting, has now reached hundreds of UCSB students with the message that the activity of collecting can be meaningful, therapeutic, and beautiful, even if the objects happen to be as trivial as bottle caps or hotel door cards or the little squares that say “Place Stamp Here.”
-He also pays attention to the coin and comic book collectors out there, the hunters of first editions and rare jazz albums, and those who pursue (like Andy Warhol) cookie jars.
+Professor King’s course, "Collectors and Collecting," has reached hundreds of UCSB students with the message that collecting can be meaningful, therapeutic, and beautiful, even if the collected objects are as trivial as the little squares that say “Place Stamp Here.”
+He also pays attention to the hunters of first editions and rare jazz albums, and to those who gather (like Andy Warhol) cookie jars.

 William Davies King is a scholar of theater history and has published numerous books and articles, including Henry Irving’s “Waterloo,” which won the Joe A. Callaway Award for Best Book on Theater.
 His recent work has concentrated on the Nobel Prize-winning playwright Eugene O’Neill, and his multimedia edition of O’Neill’s Long Day’s Journey Into Night won the 2016 PROSE award for Best Book in Literary Studies.
 He has been the dramaturg of numerous O’Neill plays and recently was a Travis Bogard Artist in Residence at Tao House, in Danville, California, where O’Neill lived during the peak years of his career.
-Professor King is grateful to Alex Regan of UCSB Library for sponsoring this exhibition and to Susan Derwin and the staff of the IHC for coordinating those events.